drhayes/drhayes.io/content/posts/gemini-rising-ai-goap/index.md

 ## Complications

 It didn't all work immediately.
-I found bugs in my implementation that I didn't see anyone else write about.
+I found bugs and complications in my implementation that I didn't see anyone else write about.
 I don't know if that's because they're obvious, they're bugs I wrote because I don't understand what I'm doing, or what. *¿porque no los dos?*

 ### Timeouts

 Some actions that I wrote required timeouts.
 I wanted certain enemies to give up if they couldn't reach the player within a certain time so they would try something else, but I wanted this to happen while they still remembered the player.

-The `ActionManager` that each entity's brain maintains as a way of running sequences of actions maintains a timeout.
+Each entity's brain has an `ActionManager` that has a way of running sequences of actions.
+It maintains this timeout.

 ### Planner Graphs